The concept of tokenisation

 The TSP holds a central role, notably for the following reasons:

-- It is responsible of the database, namely the Token Vault, saving the correspondence between the payment cards and the tokens associated.
+- It is responsible for the database, namely the Token Vault, saving the correspondence between the payment cards and the associated tokens.

-- When a payment transaction using the token is triggered, the TSP operates in the authorisation cycle prior to the card issuer, in order to validate certain security data (cryptograms created from TSP-provisioned keys within the token profile) before transmitting the “detokenized” authorisation to the card issuer.
+- When a payment transaction using is triggered the token, the TSP operates in the authorisation cycle prior to the card issuer, in order to validate certain security data (cryptograms created from TSP-provisioned keys within the token profile) before transmitting the “detokenized” authorisation to the card issuer.

-Therefore, we see that the TSP is playing an important role by holding sensitive data (card – token correspondence) and by operating systematically in each transaction involving tokens.
+Therefore, we see that the TSP plays an important role by holding sensitive data (card – token correspondence) and by operating systematically in each transaction involving tokens.

 Issues of sovereignty and control for the issuers and the national payment networks